JGTP/appendix/OWL implementation/README.md

 ### How to use OWL files?

-OWL files can be opened in WebVOWL (<http://vowl.visualdataweb.org/webvowl.html>).
-Simply go to 'Run WebVOWL' -> 'Ontology' -> 'Select ontology file' and upload the downloaded OWL file.
+Previously, OWL files could be opened in WebVOWL by navigating to the VisualDataWeb website.
+You could simply go to 'Run WebVOWL' -> 'Ontology' -> 'Select ontology file' and upload the downloaded OWL file.
+This is no longer the case.
+Instead, go here: <https://github.com/VisualDataWeb/WebVOWL>.

 Alternatively, the OWL files can be opened in Protégé (<https://protege.stanford.edu/>).